rit-igm-web/IGME-340-Shared/exercises/dart-06-Class_inheritance.md

 Now that we know how to create an object, we move onto the ability to create sub-objects where the new object inherits the fields and methods of another.
 Let's continue with some of the work done in the previous lab.

-Create a new Console Dart application in Visual Studio Code, call this app, dart_inheritance.
-Replace the start file contents with the following:

-### dart_inheritance.dart
+In Dartpad, create a New Pad and replace everything in the editor with the following code:

 ```dart
 /// our list of monsters
 List<dynamic> monsters = [];